Table of Contents

 Using a Variety of Focal Lengths

 I have my telescope and camera (ZWO ASI533 MC PRO), which are 650mm, and the camera has a square sensor, which is fairly small.
-Alternatively, for more wide-field shots, I can use a DSLR camera plus different lenses.
-Currently, the lenses I have are 17mm, 24mm, 50mm, 85mm, and 135mm.
-I could actually do with a lens of about 300mm to make the range more comprehensive.
+In fact, for wider shots, I can opt for a DSLR type camera and totally different astronomy lenses.
+Now the lenses I own are the 17mm, the 24mm, the 50mm, the 85mm and the 135mm.
+To have a wider range, I could do with an astrophotography lens of about 300mm.

-Having focal lengths of 17–50 mm is great for Milky Way astrophotography.
+Lenses with focal lengths of 17–50 mm are great for Milky Way astrophotography.

 As you can see in the photo I took above of the Big Dipper, using a DSLR camera and 50mm lens enables wide-field shots of constellations, including landscapes.
 The result can be quite stunning!

-The other lenses are good for larger targets such as the Pleiades, the North American Nebula, or Andromeda.
+The other lenses are good for larger deep sky astrophotography targets such as the Pleiades, the North American Nebula, or Andromeda.
 The telescope takes care of the rest.
-If I get more money to spend in the future, I would also consider something in the 1500–2000 mm range to capture smaller objects such as smaller nebulae, galaxies, and planetary nebulae.
+If I get more money to spend in the future, I will also consider something in the 1500–2000 mm range to capture smaller objects such as smaller nebulae, galaxies, and planetary nebulae.

 For instance, when observing large objects like the Andromeda Galaxy or Pleiades Cluster, a shorter focal length, such as 500 mm, may be ideal to capture all of them.
 I would even say, from my experience, that 300–400 mm would frame it even better.
 When I tried to image the galaxy with my telescope, most of the galaxy was out of the frame, and this doesn’t do the object justice!